fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-fall-2024/syllabus.md

 #### Additional work throughout the semester

-Since five classworks and two labs are dropped, your work on dropped assignments may be counted as a bonus.
+Since five classworks, two labs and two quizzes are dropped, your work on dropped assignments may be counted as a bonus.
 You get:

-* 1 point for a score of 75% or more on any lab beyond your required 11, and
+* 0.5 point for a score of 80% or more on any lab beyond your required 11, and
 * 0.1 point for any completed classwork beyond your required 24.
+* 0.5 point for a score of 80% or more on any quiz beyond your required 10

 #### Course survey and evaluation